Collection number: MC 130

 After the war, Gowing spent some time in Hollywood as a motion picture set designer, but by the 1940s he was involved in square dancing.
 Gowing was the head of Gene Gowing’s Folkways, an organization that promoted and taught square and contra dancing.
 Gowing often worked with his contemporary Ralph Page to promote their common interest in dance.
 Gowing also authored three books on square dancing: Gene Gowing’s Collection of American Quadrilles, Contras and Rounds, with General Terms; The Square Dancer’s Guide; and Square Dancing for Everyone.
 He died on October 13, 1968 in Jaffrey, New Hampshire and is buried in Dublin.

-About the Gene Gowing Collection
+About the Gene Gowing Papers

 The Gene Gowing collection contains a small amount of manuscripts, notes and brochures on folk dancing, and scrapbooks.
 See also: a list of over 200 recordings in the collection.